pqrs-org/Karabiner-archived/DEVELOP.md

 1. Device sends the input event.
 1. Modify the input event by PCKeyboardHack.
 1. Modify the input event by "System Preferences > Keyboard > Modifier Keys..."
-1. Modify the input event by KeyRemap4MacBook.
+1. Modify the input event by Karabiner.
 1. Send the input event to Applications.